jpoehnelt/blog/src/posts/2022-behind-the-rocks-50k.md

 This was the first race where I took a pain killer, Tylenol ([never take NSAIDs](https://med.stanford.edu/news/all-news/2017/07/pain-reliever-linked-to-kidney-injury-in-endurance-runners.html)).
 It all started when I randomly had a spasm in the medial head of the Gastrocnemius (upper calf muscle) getting out of bed the weekend before the race.
 Yes really, I was in bed when it happened after two easy recovery days.
 The "Charley Horse" was so intense that it led to muscle tear and significant [DOMS](https://doi.org/10.2165/00007256-200333020-00005).

-Once the immediate soreness retreated and the muscles gained some mobility again, I still had some significant pain related to other muscles having to compensate.
-The Soleus was extremely tight and everything was out of balance.
-I basically hobbled a few 5ks the week of the race just to keep things moving.
+Once the immediate soreness retreated and the muscles gained back some mobility, I still had some significant pain related to other muscles having to compensate.
+The Soleus was extremely tight and everything was completely out of balance.
+I basically hobbled a few 5ks this week just to keep things moving.
+It was my lowest mileage in a couple months.
+Forced me to taper, but the injury definitely cost me more than the minimal benefit from tapering.

 :::note
-This was day 80 or so of my run streak, so I might only have myself to blame!
+This was day 80 or so of my run streak, so I might only have myself to blame?!
+I do take rest days in my run streak in the form of easy 5ks.
 :::

 ### Work stress

 Yeah, not going to say much here but it makes it difficult to focus, especially when the Friday business carries into the weekend.
+My own fault though.

 ### No prerace poop